The Electome: Fueling the Horse Race of Ideas in the 2016 Election

-LSM is gathering and organizing a wide variety of data – news/social content, recipes and menus, sourcing and purchase information, etc. We then use human-machine learning to uncover patterns within and among the heterogeneous food-related data.
-Long term, the Foodome is meant to help improve our understanding of, access to and trust in food that is good for us; find new connections between food and health never seen before; and even predict impacts of local and global events on food.
+LSM gathered and organized a wide variety of data – news/social content, recipes and menus, sourcing and purchase information, etc. We then used human-machine learning to uncover patterns within and among the heterogeneous food-related data.
+Long term, the Foodome was meant to help improve our understanding of, access to and trust in food that is good for us; find new connections between food and health never seen before; and even predict impacts of local and global events on food.

-Target is providing funding support for the Foodome as part of its Food and Future coLAB effort designed to “push the edges of science, technology and design to give people better control over their food choices and help them to eat healthier.”
+Target provided funding support for the Foodome as part of its Food and Future coLAB effort designed to “push the edges of science, technology and design to give people better control over their food choices and help them to eat healthier.”